Dr. Evans of Baylor College of Medicine received honorariums from Allergan, Amgen, Biohaven, Lilly, and Novartis for speaking engagements.)

 Surgical and medical management of closed head injury continues to evolve.
 Although no one has yet identified the "magic bullet" to prevent secondary injury after head trauma, several promising novel strategies are being employed.
-In this article, the author has provided a summary of clinical trials examining the potential role of erythropoietin as a neuroprotective agent.
+In this update, the author has addressed trials of tranexamic acid for traumatic brain injury.

 • Wartime experience has continuously influenced and improved civilian management of severe traumatic brain injury.